jmichaelward/jmichaelward/README.md

 Do you like to collaborate?
 I'm interested in contributing to open-source projects that meet a need for the broader community, and especially if it's something that enables me to learn new skills.
 Drop me a line via one of the links below!

-### Links

-Most of what you need to find me are already on the sidebar here, but just for the sake of completeness, here are some other places online where you can find me:

-- [My website](https://jmichaelward.com), where I write semi-frequently about development-related topics.
-- [Twitter](https://twitter.com/_jmichaelward), where I attempt a mix of trying to be funny, sharing useful tech links, and yelling at clouds.
-- [Twitch](https://twitch.tv/jmichaelward), where I'm slowly getting acclimated to live coding, but also play a bunch of Rocket League.